negri/openhardwaremonitor/README.md

 # DANGER!
 Do not use this project! ☢️

-To read CPU information like temperature and power consuption it's necessary to issue very special commands to the CPU.
-The way to do it is trought a **driver**, a piece of software that has high privileges on the machine.
+To read CPU information such as temperature and power consumption, it is necessary to issue very specific commands to the CPU.
+This is done through a **driver**, which is a piece of software that has high privileges on the machine.

-This project uses the OpenHardwareMonitorLib, a .Net DLL to get access to these CPU internals.
-This DLL has, embbedded on it, the driver WinRing0_1_2_0 (there are a x86 and x64 version), and install it when it runs with administrative privileges.
+This project utilizes OpenHardwareMonitorLib, a .NET DLL, to gain access to these CPU internals.
+Embedded within this DLL is the WinRing0_1_2_0 driver (available in both x86 and x64 versions), which is installed when the DLL is run with administrative privileges.
-Those embbeded drivers havea an old digital signature and, even on Windows 11, Microsoft allows it to load.
+Despite their outdated digital signatures, these embedded drivers are still allowed to load on Windows 11, according to Microsoft's policies.

-The problem is that this driver has a [nasty security bug](https://medium.com/@matterpreter/cve-2020-14979-local-privilege-escalation-in-evga-precisionx1-cf63c6b95896), one that will allow any proccess running on your machine, under whatever security credentials, to read and write, through the driver, to any part of the memory.
-And so a proccess, if exploited, can give itself high privileges, and at this point it's not your machine anymore.
+However, this driver contains a [significant security vulnerability](https://medium.com/@matterpreter/cve-2020-14979-local-privilege-escalation-in-evga-precisionx1-cf63c6b95896), which permits any process running on the machine, regardless of security credentials, to read and write to any part of the memory through the driver.
+Consequently, a compromised process could escalate its privileges, effectively taking over the machine.

-There are a fix, but it will require that the driver be digitally signed again, and nowadays the signature must be an EV (Extended Verification) that is expensive, requires a company, and my attach legal consequences if something goes wrong.
-Or that someone disables the requirement for digitally signed drivers on windows, and that open a new can of worms...
-You can read more [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/issues/984).
+A fix is available, but it requires the driver to be digitally re-signed.
+Currently, a digital signature must be an EV (Extended Verification), which is costly, demands corporate backing, and may entail legal liabilities if anything goes awry.
+Alternatively, one could disable the requirement for digitally signed drivers on Windows, but this approach introduces its own set of risks.
+Further details can be found [here](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor/issues/984).

-It's a shame that Windows don't nativally, thought an API, exposes sensors that already exists on the CPUs, like temperature probes, voltages and power.
+It is unfortunate that Windows does not natively expose CPU sensors, such as temperature probes, voltages, and power, through an API.

-So, **don't use this project**.
-Consider it killed unless some company fixes the code, publishs it, and signs a driver to it.
+Therefore, **do not use this project**.
+Consider it discontinued unless a company undertakes to fix the code, publishes it, and signs the driver.